Red Beach (Navy name)

 Swimming, snorkeling, paddle boarding, boating, jet-skiing, hanging out on the beach

-A few cabanas, and a bathroom in the parking lot
+A few pavilions with grills, and a bathroom in the parking lot

 Pure White Caribbean sand